 - Accident reports, police records, court records, etc.

-- Documentation to support explanation of attempting more than 150% of the required number of credits for your program (for maximum timeframe appeals)
+- Documentation to support attempting more than the maximum number of units allowed for your program (Maximum Time Limit appeals only)

 Appeal Time Frame

-Until your appeal is reviewed and approved, you are responsible for any outstanding charges on your UC Merced student account and must adhere to all due dates.
+SAP Appeals are typically reviewed within 3-4 weeks from the time an appeal is submitted online and supporting documentation is reviewed and deemed Complete.
+Students are responsible for adhering to all fee payment deadlines, even if they have a SAP Appeal under review.
 If you have any questions about your outstanding charges, please contact Student Business Services at (209) 228-4114 or email at email@example.com.

 After your appeal has been reviewed, you will be notified by email of the committee's decision.
-If you do not have an FAFSA on file for the term in which you are appealing, you must complete it ASAP and add our school code 041271.
-You may call or visit our campus at Student First Center in Kolligian Library for results.
-You may also view your status by logging into Financial Aid Satisfactory Academic Progress Appeal.
+You may also view your status by logging into the Financial Aid Satisfactory Academic Progress Appeal.

 - Alternative funding is available if you plan on continuing at UC Merced.

-- Your financial aid will not be reinstated until you are in good academic standing according to Office of Financial Aid and Scholarships SAP Policy.
-The OFAS evaluates academic standing at the end of the spring semester.
+- Your financial aid will only be reinstated when you are back in good academic standing according to OFAS SAP Policy.
+The OFAS evaluates academic standing at the end of each spring semester.